kushalgurung23/Basic_php_with_mysql/README.md

 # Basic_php_with_mysql
-## This repo was created while learning "PHP with MySQL Essential Training" course from LinkedIn Learning.
+## This repo was created while learning "PHP with MySQL Essential Training" course on LinkedIn Learning.